Analysis Likely

 When Rockstar Fights Rockstar

 Here’s a showdown nobody would have imagined ten years ago: a Rockstar game versus another Rockstar game.
-But Red Dead Redemption 2 set the bar so impossibly high in 2018 that the real question is no longer “Will GTA 6 be better than other games on the market?”
-The question is: Will GTA 6 be better than RDR2?
+Red Dead Redemption 2 set the bar so impossibly high in 2018 that the question is no longer “Will GTA 6 be better than other games on the market?”
+The question has shifted: will GTA 6 surpass RDR2?

-Because let’s be clear.
 Red Dead Redemption 2 isn’t just a good game.
 It’s arguably the most ambitious, most detailed, and most alive open world ever created.
-If GTA 6 wants to impress, this is the monster it has to measure up against.
+If GTA 6 wants to impress, this is the benchmark it has to clear.

 Graphics: The Evolution of the RAGE Engine